-To be considered for inclusion in the proxy materials for next year's annual meeting of stockholders (the "2023 Annual Meeting"), your proposal must be submitted in writing by July 4, 2023, to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2023 Annual Meeting is held before November 13, 2023, or after January 12, 2024, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2023 Annual Meeting.
+To be considered for inclusion in the proxy materials for next year's annual meeting of stockholders (the "2024 Annual Meeting"), your proposal must be submitted in writing by July 4, 2024, to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2024 Annual Meeting is held before November 13, 2024, or after January 12, 2025, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2024 Annual Meeting.

-Pursuant to Section 5(b)(3) of our Bylaws, if you wish to submit a proposal (including a director nomination) at the 2023 Annual Meeting that is not to be included in next year's proxy materials, or provide notice of a solicitation of proxies in support of director nominees other than the Company's nominees pursuant to Rule 14a-19, you must do so no later than the close of business on September 14, 2023, nor earlier than the close of business on August 15, 2023, to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104; provided, however, that if our 2023 Annual Meeting is held before November 13, 2023, or after January 12, 2024, then the deadline is (a) no earlier than the close of business on the 120th day prior to the date of the 2023 Annual Meeting and (b) not later than the close of business on the later of (i) the 90th day prior to the 2023 Annual Meeting or (ii) the tenth day following the day on which public announcement of the date of such meeting is first made.
+Pursuant to Section 5(b)(3) of our Bylaws, if you wish to submit a proposal or director nomination at the 2024 Annual Meeting that is not to be included in next year's proxy materials, or provide notice of a solicitation of proxies in support of director nominees other than the Company's nominees pursuant to Rule 14a-19, you must provide written notice no later than the close of business on September 13, 2024, nor earlier than the close of business on August 14, 2024, to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104; provided, however, that if our 2024 Annual Meeting is held before November 12, 2024, or after January 11, 2025, then the deadline is (a) no earlier than the close of business on the 120th day prior to the date of the 2024 Annual Meeting and (b) not later than the close of business on the later of (i) the 90th day prior to the 2024 Annual Meeting or (ii) the tenth day following the day on which public announcement of the date of such meeting is first made.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the "universal proxy rules," stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees at the 2023 Annual Meeting must comply with Rule 14a-19 promulgated under the Exchange Act, and must provide written notice containing the information required by Rule 14a-19(b) to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the "universal proxy rules," stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees at the 2024 Annual Meeting must comply with Rule 14a-19 promulgated under the Exchange Act, and must provide written notice containing the information required by Rule 14a-19(b) to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104.

-Pursuant to Section 5(e) of our Bylaws, in the event that the number of directors in the class of directors whose term shall expire at the next annual meeting of stockholders (the "Expiring Class") is increased and we do not make any public announcement of (a) the appointment of a director to such class or (b) the vacancy in such class (if no appointment was made) at least ten days before the last day a stockholder may deliver a notice of nomination in accordance with our Bylaws, then a stockholder's notice required by our Bylaws and which complies with the requirements in our Bylaws, other than the timing requirements in Section 5(b)(3), shall also be considered timely, but only with respect to nominees for any new positions in such Expiring Class created by such increase, if it is received by our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104, not later than the close of business on the tenth day following the day on which such public announcement is first made by us.
+Pursuant to Section 5(d) of our Bylaws, in the event that the number of directors in the class of directors whose term shall expire at the next annual meeting of stockholders (the "Expiring Class") is increased and we do not make any public announcement of (a) the appointment of a director to such class or (b) the newly created directorship in such class (if no appointment was made) at least ten days before the last day a stockholder may deliver a notice of nomination in accordance with our Bylaws, then a stockholder's notice required by our Bylaws and which complies with the requirements in our Bylaws, other than the timing requirements in Section 5(b)(3), shall also be considered timely, but only with respect to nominees for any new positions in such Expiring Class created by such increase, if it is received by our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104, not later than the close of business on the tenth day following the day on which such public announcement is first made by us.